 More freedom doesn’t mean less work

-Although COVID has massively changed the way the majority of us work, as well as the contract market, I am sceptical about it having a noticeable effect on IR35 within the public sector.
-While working practises have changed, they have changed for everyone, not just for contractors, meaning that contractors within Local Authorities have working practices which are more aligned with permanent employees than they were before.
+Although COVID has massively changed the way the majority of us work, as well as the contract market, I am skeptical about it having a noticeable effect on IR35 within the public sector.
+While working practices have changed, they have changed for everyone, not just for contractors, meaning that contractors within Local Authorities have working practices that are more aligned with permanent employees than they were before.

 Champion contractors Richard Allen comments that ‘IR35 looks at numerous elements of how a contractor is engaged with an end client from both a contract and working practices perspective.
 As such a thorough overview of the contractor’s role needs to be considered.
 Historically, IR35 determinations have always rested on the overall picture rather than just one piece of the puzzle, this is still the case in our current COVID led working lives.’